 When I pay a bill, I check it off on the bill tracker, punch it, and place it behind the corresponding tab.
 I only have six tabs because this is all the physical bills we receive.
 I don’t print things that I get digitally.

 I find this system to be so much better than filing.
 First, it’s much easier to flip through everything and find what I need instead of pulling out a file folder and digging through it.
 Second, I only have one small file drawer for our personal files, so they would quickly get way too full if I tried to file everything.
 I did consider scanning my bills, but it really takes some time.
 This is so much faster.

-If you want this printable kit (in various sizes and styles), join us in the Sweet Life Planner Club.
+If you want this printable kit (in various sizes and styles), join us in the Sweet Life Society.

 I hope you enjoyed the tour of my finance binder.
 How do you organize your bill paying and bills?